kittykatattack/thepoetrybook/book.markdown

 You need to know [how to write a markdown document](http://www.markdowntutorial.com).
 That's all.

-If you want to post your Poetry Book on the interent, you have to use FTP software to upload the Poetry Book project folder into a webserver.
-Do you have an account with a website hosting company?
-You'll need that.
-An internet search will help you find a web hosting company, and you might find a good free one.
-This is all a bit more technical, but [This video shows you how to upload files to a webserver](http://www.youtube.com/watch?v=O3DudpEMPiY).
+If you want to post your Poetry Book on the internet, you need some kind of website hosting service.
+You could [use Google Drive](http://chronicle.com/blogs/profhacker/host-a-website-on-google-drive/46737).
+Or, you could use [Dropbox, in the normal way](http://www.dropboxwiki.com/tips-and-tricks/host-websites-with-dropbox), or [Dropbox, in the fancy way](http://www.makeuseof.com/tag/how-to-host-a-dropbox-website/).
+Or, you could use your own website hosting company and with your own domain name - there are lots of options.

-If you want to change the design and behaviour of your Poetry Book, you should know some basic HTML and CSS.
+If you want to change the graphic-design style and behaviour of your Poetry Book, you should know some basic HTML and CSS.
 If you don't know what those things are, you should learn them first.
 (There are many resources on the internet that will help you do this.
 Doing a web search for "HTML and CSS tutorial" is a good place to start.
 The first chapter of [this book](http://www.apress.com/programming/javascript/9781430247166) is also really good).
 You need to know HTML and CSS basics so that you can start customizing things like the fonts, colors and layout.

 For HTML and CSS experts, go wild!
 This project was intended as the simplest, bare-bones example of a new vision of what highly interactive websites and apps could be.

 ### How to make your own book ###

 Use a plain text editor to write a markdown document.
 Or, you can use a free online markdown editor, [like this one](http://dillinger.io).
-(If you want a get fancy, download the latest version of [brackets](http://brackets.io) and install the markdown extension from the extension manager).
+(If you want a get fancy, download the latest version of [Brackets](http://brackets.io) and install the markdown extension from the extension manager).
+The Poetry Book uses and enhanced style of markdown called GFM, which [adds some extra useful features](https://help.github.com/articles/github-flavored-markdown).

 Here's an example of a markdown document that will create a book with two pages of poems.

 ![](images/example1Markdown.png)

-(Hint: to create a line-break after the end of a line of poetry, add two blank spaces.)

-Save this document with the name "book.markdown" and save it in the main Poetry Book project folder.
+Save this document with the name "book.markdown" in the main Poetry Book project folder.
 (That's the same folder that includes a file called index.html.
 If there's already an existing document called book.markdown in that same folder (there will be, this one!), replace it with your new one.)

 After you've done that, open the index.html file in a web browser, and you'll see this: